splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-snow.rst

 #.
 In the :strong:`Username or Client` field, enter the user ID from ServiceNow or the Oauth client ID.
 #.
 In the :strong:`Password or Client` field, enter the password from ServiceNow or the Oauth client secret.
 #.
 In the :strong:`Provide the timezone` field, enter the time zone name for the ServiceNOW integration.
 #.
-In the :strong:`Observability Integration Token` field, enter the token for your Incident Intelligence org.
+In the :strong:`Observability Integration Token` field, enter the API Access token for your Incident Intelligence org.
 #.
 Select :guilabel:`Save`

 You are now ready to configure ServiceNow as part of the incident policy workflows in Incident Intelligence.